Routine Load

 02 BE Configuration Parameters

-When creating a Routine Load job, you can specify the load configuration parameters for different modules using the CREATE ROUTINE LOAD command.
+When creating a Routine Load job, you can specify different import configuration parameters for different modules through the CREATE ROUTINE LOAD command.

 tbl_name Clause

-Specifies the name of the table to be loaded.
-This parameter is optional.
+Specifies the name of the table to be imported.
+This is optional.

 merge_type Clause

-• MERGE: Merge load mode.
-Only applicable to Unique Key models.
-It needs to be used together with the [DELETE ON] module to mark the Delete Flag column.
+MERGE: Merge import mode.
+Only applicable to Unique Key model.
+Needs to be used with the [DELETE ON] module to mark the Delete Flag column

-• DELETE: All loaded data is data that needs to be deleted.
+DELETE: All imported data is to be deleted

 load_properties Clause